Minimizing communication in the multidimensional FFT

 \subsection{Results}

 Table~\ref{table:3d} presents the timing results for an FFT of an array of size $1024^3$ for different numbers of processors $p$.
 This represents the 3D problem, which is likely the most common application of a multidimensional FFT, used in modeling our 3D physical space.
 If we require the input and output to be in the same distribution, we see that FFTU performs better than PFFT in all cases, and better than FFTW for $p \geq 128$.
 For smaller $p$, FFTW outperforms both PFFT and FFTU, which invoke FFTW but entail additional overhead.
 This is particularly clear from the large parallel overhead for $p=1$ when compared to the sequential case, which represents a slowdown of a factor 2.3 for FFTU and 2.9 for PFFT.
-Once we exceed the number of cores in a socket, i.e. for $p>64$, communication becomes more costly and the advantage of fewer communication supersteps becomes clear.
-The highest speedup achieved for FFTU compared to sequential FFTW is 149$\times$ on $4096$ processors, and for PFFT, 98.5$\times$.
-FFTW can use only 1024 processors, with a speedup of 32.1$\times$.
-Counting $5 N \log N $ flops to transform an array of $N$ elements, FFTU reaches a top computing rate of $0.94$ Tflop/s for this problem.
+Once we exceed the number of cores in a socket, i.e., for $p>64$, communication becomes more costly and the advantage of fewer communication supersteps becomes clear.
+The highest speedup achieved for FFTU compared to sequential FFTW is 149$\times$ on $4096$ processors, and for PFFT it is 98.5$\times$.
+FFTW can use only 1024 processors, with a speedup of 32.1$\times$. heFFTe achieves a speedup of 119$\times$ on $4096$ processors, relative to Intel's Math Kernel Library.
+Counting $5 N \log N $ flops to transform an array of $N$ elements, FFTU reaches a top computing rate of $0.946$ Tflop/s for this problem.

 If we allow the input and output distribution to be different, both PFFT and FFTW can save the final communication superstep.
 For this 3D problem, all three programs perform a single communication superstep for $p \leq 1024$, and FFTU does this for all given $p$, because it could go up to $p=$\,32,768 with a single communication superstep.
 For $p>1024$, PFFT needs $\lceil \frac{3}{3 - 2} \rceil - 1 = 2$ communication supersteps, because it then uses a 2D decomposition, putting as many processors along the first dimension as possible.
 For FFTW, the maximum number of processors that can be used is 1024.